AbhilashKokkirala/Climate-parametrization/README.md

-# Climate-parametrization
+# Climate Modelling-parametrization
-parametrization of subgrid scale processes to impove weather forecast
+parametrization of subgrid-scale processes to improve weather forecast